 Football is just one sport that has received attention within a broader academic focus on disability and sport.
-Darcy et al. (2017) highlight that this literature base is dominated by medical and rehabilitation focused research (Damen et al., 2020; Jouira et al., 2021), psychological studies (McLoughlin et al., 2017; Townsend et al., 2020a), and an increase in research into sport and physical activity for PwD as a mechanism to achieve personal (Blauwet, 2019; Robertson et al., 2018) and societal benefits (Blauwet, 2019; Kasum, 2019).
-Despite a growth in disability sport management literature that addresses a range of contexts over the past decade (Cunningham & Warner, 2019; Legg et al., 2009; Misener & Darcy, 2014; Patatas et al., 2020; Shapiro & Pitts, 2014; Wicker & Breuer, 2014), the development of structures and organization of disability football, one subset of the literature has so far lacked wider, pan-regional analysis.
+Darcy et al. (2017) highlight that this literature base is dominated by medical and rehabilitation focused research (Damen et al., 2020; Jouira et al., 2021), psychological studies (McLoughlin et al., 2017; Townsend et al., 2020), and an increase in research into sport and physical activity for PwD as a mechanism to achieve personal (Blauwet, 2019; Robertson et al., 2018) and societal benefits (Blauwet, 2019; Kasum, 2019).
+Despite a growth in disability sport management literature that addresses a range of contexts over the past decade (Cunningham & Warner, 2019; Legg et al., 2009; Misener & Darcy, 2014; Patatas et al., 2021; Shapiro & Pitts, 2014; Wicker & Breuer, 2014), the development of structures and organization of disability football, one subset of the literature has so far lacked wider, panregional analysis.

 Before outlining our aims and objectives, it is important to define what is understood by disability in the context of this paper and the model followed in our analysis.
-Disability is defined by the World Health Organization as an "umbrella term for impairments, activity limitations and participation restrictions, referring to the negative aspects of the interaction between an individual (with a health condition) that individual's contextual factors (environmental and personal factors)" (WHO, 2011, p.
+Disability is defined by the World Health Organization as an "umbrella term for impairments, activity limitations and participation restrictions, referring to the negative aspects of the interaction between an individual (with a health condition) and that individual's contextual factors (environmental and personal factors)" (WHO, 2011, p.
 4).
 This definition attempts to reconcile the major models of understanding disability, the medical and the social.
-We adhere to the social model principles enshrined in the 2006 United Nations Convention for the Rights of Persons with Disabilities (CRPwD).
-The CRPwD is based on the social model conceptualizations of disability and reinforces disability discrimination policies and legislation in many member countries.
+We adhere to the social model principles enshrined in the 2006 United Nations Convention for the Rights of Persons with Disabilities (CRPWD).
+The CRPWD is based on the social model conceptualizations of disability and reinforces disability discrimination policies and legislation in many member countries.
 The social model posits that there are societal practices that transform an individual's impairment into a socially constructed disability.
-At the time of writing, 182 nations out of the 193 member states of the United Nations have signed this global convention; however, disability discrimination legislation can vary within regions, for example, Europe.
-The CRPwD explains in detail the rights of PwD and sets out suggestions for its implementation through legislation, policy, and administrative measures.
-Among other contributions, this global convention details the rights of PwD, recognises the historical demand for equal opportunities and treatment for PwD and their companions to enjoy all services of society as offered by sport, while at the same time, prohibits all forms, both direct and/ or indirect, of discrimination against them (United Nations, 2006).
-Article 30.5 of the United Nation's CRPwD enshrines the rights of citizens' access to take part in a cultural life "on an equal basis with others" (UN, 2006, online).
-Participation in cultural activities such as recreation, leisure, the arts, tourism, and sport enrich lives and provides multiple avenues for an individual's choice and freedom of expression (UN, 2006).
+At the time of writing, 177 nations out of the 193 member states of the United Nations have signed this global convention; however disability discrimination legislation can vary within regions; for example Europe.
+The CRPWD explains in detail the rights of PwD and sets out suggestions for its implementation through legislation, policy and administrative measures.
+Article 30.5 of the United Nation's CRPWD enshrines the rights of citizens' access to take part in a cultural life "on an equal basis with others" (UN, 2006, online).
+Participation in cultural activities such as recreation, leisure, the arts, tourism and sport enrich lives and provides multiple avenues for an individual's choice and freedom of expression (UN, 2006).
 It is this commitment to the social model, particularly in our own role as non-disabled researchers that social conceptualizations of rights, access and barriers inform our analysis as we explore the priorities of disability football development.